Alfred Darbyshire: Theatre

-In 1869 Charles Calvert, actor-manager of the Prince's Theatre, Manchester, employed Alfred to redecorate the theatre.
+In 1869, Charles Calvert, actor-manager of the Prince's Theatre, Manchester, employed Alfred to redecorate the theatre.
 They became good friends and Alfred assisted Calvert with the staging of some of his great 'revivals' of Shakespeare's plays.

-In 1872 he built a spectacular set for the triumphal entry of the King into London in Henry V. He reproduced the streets of London, the seaport of Southampton, the walled town of Harfleur, the battle field of Agincourt, the palaces of Westminster and Rouen, and the cathedral of Troyes.
+In 1872, he built a spectacular set for the triumphal entry of the King into London in Henry V. He reproduced the streets of London, the seaport of Southampton, the walled town of Harfleur, the battlefield of Agincourt, the palaces of Westminster and Rouen, and the cathedral of Troyes.
 It contained between two and three hundred persons.
 The production was carried through the United States and into Australia.
-In New York more than 100,000 people visited Booth's Theatre to see the play.
+In New York, more than 100,000 people visited Booth's Theatre to see the play.

 Paintings

-As a landscape painter he sketched and painted in Italy, France, Belgium and Germany.
-He was friendly with Dante Gabriel Rossetti, Ford Madox Brown and Walter Crane.
+As a landscape painter, Darbyshire sketched and painted in Italy, France, Belgium, and Germany.
+He was friendly with Dante Gabriel Rossetti, Ford Madox Brown, and Walter Crane.
 Alfred could produce an intricate architectural watercolour depicting Durham Cathedral, or a busy colourful picture of a harbour in Whitby, now both in Stockport Art Gallery.

 Writing

-He was an art critic for the Manchester Guardian from 1868 to 1874 and thereafter until 1905 he was an art critic for the Manchester Courier.
-He wrote a number of books on architecture, heraldry and art – including A Booke of Olde Manchester and Salford containing about 70 illustrations of ancient buildings, which he compiled for the Jubilee celebrations of 1887.
+Darbyshire was an art critic for the Manchester Guardian from 1868 to 1874 and thereafter, until 1905, he was an art critic for the Manchester Courier.
+He wrote a number of books on architecture, heraldry, and art – including A Booke of Olde Manchester and Salford containing about 70 illustrations of ancient buildings, which he compiled for the Jubilee celebrations of 1887.

-He published a volume The Art of the Victorian Stage, and innumerable pamphlets and brochures for such occasions as the Old Manchester and Salford Exhibition.
+He published a volume The Art of the Victorian Stage, and innumerable pamphlets and brochures for occasions such as the Old Manchester and Salford Exhibition.
 He also wrote an autobiography.